Ivo-Kovacevic/prava-cijena-api/README.md

 # PravaCijena API Documentation

-## Description
+## 🧾 Overview

-API for retrieving, organizing and collecting products and their prices.
+This API is used to collect, organize, and serve product price data from grocery stores.

-API consists of RESTful endpoints for internal use and slug based endpoints for public frontend because of readability.
+- It exposes RESTful endpoints for internal use and slug-based endpoints for frontend readability.
-There are two automation endpoints that run scraping and analyze catalogues from store websites in database.
+- Two automation endpoints are included — one for scraping store websites, and another for analyzing catalogues.

-Frontend like [PravaCijena Frontend](https://github.com/Ivo-Kovacevic/prava-cijena-api) can be used to communicate with this API and display data.
+- The API is intended to work with frontends like [PravaCijena Frontend](https://github.com/Ivo-Kovacevic/prava-cijena-api) to display the collected data.

-## Table of Contents
+## 🧭 Table of Contents

-### API Overview
+### 📚 API Overview

 - [API Endpoints](#api-endpoints)

-### RESTful API Endpoints
+### 🔗 RESTful API Endpoints

 - [RESTful API Endpoints (ID-based)](#restful-api-endpoints-id-based)
 - [Category Endpoints](#category-endpoints)